Tami Sawyer

 Tami Sawyer (born April 27, 1982) is an American politician and civil rights activist.
 She was elected in August 2018 as Shelby County Commissioner for District 7 and resides in Memphis, Tennessee.
 She is a member of the Democratic Party.
 She serves as chair of the Education and Legislative committees.
 She is chair of the Shelby County Commission Black Caucus.
 As of 2024, Sawyer is running for election as the Shelby County General Sessions Court Clerk.

 Sawyer has provided commentary on social justice and public policy for many outlets including Al Jazeera, CNN, The Commercial Appeal, Essence Forbes, HuffPost, MLK50, MSNBC, NPR, Roland Martin, and Time.
 In 2020, We Can't Wait, a documentary chronicling her 2019 mayoral campaign, was named Best Home Towner Feature at the Indie Memphis Film Festival.
 Sawyer is featured in the award-winning 2022 documentary, Who We Are: A Chronicle of Racism in America with Jeffery Robinson.

 Sawyer is a member of Alpha Kappa Alpha sorority and the Links, Inc., social organizations for Black women.

+In June of 2026, Sawyer was arrested.
+She faces six federal charges which include theft, fraud, and money laundering.
+The charges allege that Sawyer "embezzled, stole and knowingly $44,607.35 in public funds to her own use."